emqx/emqx-docs/en_US/deploy/cluster/security.md

 listen on port `5370`, and port `5371` for `emqx1` (or `emqx-1`), and so on.

 ::: tip
-EMQX in docker container uses static port `5369` for cluster RPC.
+EMQX in a docker container uses static port `5369` for cluster RPC.
 :::

 ### Using TLS for Cluster PRC connections